bootstrap-vue/bootstrap-vue/src/components/skeleton/README.md

 ## Icons

-You can also utilize `<b-skeleton-icon>` as a placeholder for icons.
-If you need to use any icon props, you can pass the to the icon via the `icon-props` property.
+You can utilize `<b-skeleton-icon>` as a placeholder for icons.
+If you need to use any icon props, you can pass them via the `icon-props` property.

 ```html
 <b-skeleton-icon